prathamadh/llm-cxr/README.md

 # LLM-CXR: Instruction-Finetuned LLM for CXR Image Understanding and Generation

-This repository is the official implementation of the paper [LLM-CXR: Instruction-Finetuned LLM for CXR Image Understanding and Generation (arxiv)](https://arxiv.org/abs/2305.11490).
+This repository is the implementation of the paper [LLM-CXR: Instruction-Finetuned LLM for CXR Image Understanding and Generation (arxiv)](https://arxiv.org/abs/2305.11490).

 ![llm2cxr](https://github.com/hyn2028/llm-cxr/assets/5181065/f2f3027e-1ab8-4fe5-bff6-82a4065176c9)